-Love them or hate them a Christmas Candle Wreath is so easy to make and, with Christmas just around the corner, I just had to have a go at making one myself.
+Love them or hate them a Christmas Candle Wreath is so easy to make and, with Christmas just around the corner once again, I wanted to show you how I made mine last Christmas.
 There are lots of examples on a range of internet sites so I thought I’d have a go at writing some instructions as I go along.

 There are a range of different designs out there: 2 colourways, 3 colourways, quilted, 2 layers … check them out and choose for yourself.
 I chose 3 colourways, simply because I looked at my stash of Christmas themed fabric and used what I had enough of. … Although I was tempted to go buy some more … you can never have enough fabric, right?